-- V. The state does not interfere in internal affairs and operation of CSOs. - I. CSOs are free to determine their internal governance and operations. - CSOs.2.
-There are clear rules for the scope, criteria and limitations on monitoring and inspection of CSOs by the state. - 3.
-Reporting procedure and requirements are clearly described and proportionate to the size of CSO and/or the scope of its activities. - Inspections of CSOs are justified, proportionate and objective. - 2.
-CSOs can easily fulfil the reporting requirements online and/or offline.
+2. There are clear rules for the scope, criteria and limitations on monitoring and inspection of CSOs by the state.
+Reporting procedure and requirements are clearly described and proportionate to the size of CSO and/or the scope of its activities.